oodoow/ApifyTutorial/README.md

 ###### Elaborate if you can ensure this object will stay 100% accurate, which means it will reflect the data in the dataset.
 Is this possible?
 If so, how?
 I dont know how to ensure 100% accuracy.
 If actor migrate or throw error just after updating the dataset and before updating and persisting the object, then object and data in the dataset will differ.
 Also that would mean, that the url will be processed again, and there will be a duplicate in the dataset. (that could be removed by deduplication actor) Maybe this could be solved by implementing transactions like in database.
-Other than this rare occassion, object should remain accurate, its persisting every time persist state event launch, so every 60 seconds and when migrating, it is also persisting before actor finish.
+Other than this rare occassion, object should remain accurate, its persisting every time persist state event launch, so every 60 seconds and when migrating, it is also persisting after each change in the dataset and before actor finish.